multiscale-icprai22/main/index.md

 title:  Multiscale - learning and analysis of multi* remote sensing images
 description: Special Session at ICPRAI'22 in Paris - 1rst June 2022
 ---
+Due to the many requests received by the chairs of the ICPRAI conference, mostly motivated by COVID-19 pandemic, they have decided to provide a

-# Deadline extension: January 15th, 2022
+# Deadline extension: January 31th, 2022

 ![Drag Racing](illustration_web2.png)